mabiasoft/vuln_node_express/README.md

 Go to the Actions section of your repository, and you should see the new workflow running.

+You choose the kind of project to practice for Software Scans go for Project A & B and Dynamic Application Scan go for Project C

-Step 2: Dependency Scanning with Dependabot
+Project A:  Dependency Scanning with Dependabot
 Go to the Settings section of your repo, and find the Code security & analysis section in the left pane.

 Enable the Dependency graph, Dependabot alerts, and Dependabot security updates features in this section.